-No joy at all.
-The 50th independence anniversary celebrations felt so sad.
-Everything came across as a hurriedly assembled effort lacking a historical perspective and richness of a kind that, say, a European country would put together.
+The 50th independence anniversary celebrations felt even sadder.
+Everything came across as a hurriedly assembled effort, lacking historical perspective and richness of a kind that, say, a European country would put together.

 Many Ugandan families, starting in Baganda in the 1930s, have attained a modicum of middle class material success --- land, houses, bank accounts, equity in public corporations, children studying abroad, cars, furniture and electrical appliances.